 1. What is tea tree?

-Famed for its fresh, earthy and herbaceous aroma, tea tree oil and its plethora of extraordinary benefits has been a health and beauty staple for centuries.
+Famed for its fresh, earthy, and herbaceous aroma, tea tree oil and its plethora of extraordinary benefits has been a health and beauty staple for centuries.
 Its benefits range from being the ideal hand sanitiser thanks to its antibacterial properties to soothing skin inflammation and reducing the appearance of acne.
-When used in perfume, such as Daisy Eau So Fresh Skies by Marc Jacobs, it adds a refreshing charm that feels bright and invigorating!
+When used in perfume, it adds a refreshing charm that feels bright and invigorating!

 When you think of chamomile, it’s easy to best associate it with the calming tea.
 However, chamomile (which looks like a daisy) has many other potential health and beauty benefits, including soothing inflamed skin and being the perfect addition to a warm bath.
 When it comes to perfume, chamomile adds a herbaceous yet slightly spicy nuance and can be found in Clinique’s earthyAromatics Eau de Parfum.